Coachella Valley Firebirds: First seasons (2022–present)

-On March 23, 2024, the Firebirds clinched their place in the 2023–24 playoffs following a 4–3 shootout loss against the San Diego Gulls.
-It was their second consecutive season with a playoff berth.
-Eventually, the Firebirds won their first Pacific Division title, earning a bye in the first round of the Calder Cup playoffs following a 3–1 win on April 10, 2024, over the Ontario Reign.
+On March 23, 2024, during the 2023–24 season, the Firebirds clinched a berth in the 2024 Calder Cup playoffs following a 4–3 shootout loss to the San Diego Gulls.
+The Firebirds went on to win their first Pacific Division title, earning a bye in the first round of the Calder Cup playoffs following a 3–1 win on April 10, 2024, over the Ontario Reign.
 During the 2024 Calder Cup playoffs, the Firebirds again captured the Western Conference title and progressed to the Calder Cup Finals, where they once again faced the Hershey Bears.
-For the second straight season, the Firebirds fell short of the championship, losing in overtime of game six.
+For the second straight season, the Firebirds could not reach the championship, losing in overtime of game six.
+After the season, on May 28, Firebirds head coach Dan Bylsma was made the head coach of the Seattle Kraken, and the position in Coachella Valley was replaced by Derek Laxdal.